-To be presented for the best single article by an AAPL member during the previous calendar year published in the AAPL's Landman or Landman 2 Magazine.
-(No formal entry is required as this will be judged using previous AAPL publications).
+To be presented for the best single article by an AAPL member during the previous calendar year published in the AAPL's Landman Magazine.
+No formal entry is required as this will be judged using previous AAPL publications.

 SPECIAL AWARDS - Multiple awards in this category may be awarded based on merit